Charter school returns to class, OLOL helping to keep classrooms safe

 “We went with saliva tests for a couple of reasons.
 One, the most important, it’s least invasive.
 We’re also doing it to where we are pooling some of the tests so we don’t have to run as many as once.
 So we’re pulling ten kids at a time and if any of those are positive then we identify which one individual is positive,” said Dr. Bolton.

-But before a student is tested, which happens on Tuesdays and Thursdays, the school is checking their symptoms through a web-based system called Clear4School.
+But before a student is tested, which happens on Tuesdays and Thursdays, the school is checking their symptoms through a web-based system called Cleared4School.
 It’s a sort of online daily survey.

 “There are 10 different symptoms and we have to say no, [my daughter] doesn't have a fever, or [my son] doesn't have a cough.
 Then once we have done that, that information is sent to the school.
 So when we get to the parking lot they look at the number of our tag and say we’re cleared.
 Then the kids get their temperature checked.
 Then they go in at staggered times,” Tobin said.